farrukh-ahm/Borrow-A-Story-Library/README.md

     - The website wasn't launching after deploying it through Heroku app.
     - The requirement.txt file wasn't updated properly when ``crispy-forms-materialize`` was installed.
     - The issue was solved by running ``pip3 freeze --local > requirements.txt`` command in the terminal.

+12. The image was not being uploaded to Cloudinary when add a new book from Manage Book page by admin.
+    - The issue was resolved by adding ``enctype="multipart/form-data"`` to FORM element in template and ``request.files`` in VIEWS while fetching the form data.

 ## Validator Testings